BillyBag2/rfcs/rfcs/2024-02-21-passive-trace-route.md

 Note also that trace route will only trace the out going route.
 The mesh will have asymmetry where the ability to transmit to a node does not mean you can receive from it when it transmits.
 Hearing a route discovery packet give you information about nodes you can receive, as well as transmit to.
-Where are the trace route only provides the transmit path to the node.

 ## Ecosystem Impact